How To Help The Victims Of The Central Mexico Earthquake

 1. Donate money or supplies

 Rescue, volunteer and emergency aid organizations will need as many resources as possible.
-Organizations including UNICEF Mexico, the Mexican Red Cross and Brigada de Rescate Topos, a local disaster relief volunteer organization, are looking for monetary donations.
+Organizations including UNICEF Mexico and UNICEF U.S.A., the Mexican Red Cross and Brigada de Rescate Topos, a local disaster relief volunteer organization, are looking for monetary donations.

-You can also donate to groups using crowdfunding sites, including Global Giving and GoFundMe.
+You can also donate to groups using crowdfunding sites, including Global Giving and GoFundMe, which has created a specific landing page for all verified Mexico donation pages.
+Actress Selma Hayek, who was born in Mexico, has also launched her own fundraising campaign for UNICEF to help the victims of the Mexico earthquakes.

+Groups and locations that are accepting all types of donations include: Oxfam U.S. and Oxfam Mexico (money only), Save the Children Mexico, La Universidad Nacional Autónoma de México, World Vision, The Salvation Army and Project Paz.

 Nonprofits on the ground in Mexico City will need supplies, including water, batteries, medicine, food and canned goods.
-Groups and locations that are accepting all types of donations include: Oxfam Mexico, Save the Children Mexico, La Universidad Nacional Autónoma de México and Project Paz.

 If you’re in central Mexico, you find a list of local donation collection centers here.

 2. Share emergency information on social media

-Note: Clarification: This story has been updated to specify that Oxfam U.S. and Oxfam Mexico, two regional chapters of the same nonprofit organization, are only accepting money donations.